larsenv/WiiShopliftChannel/README.md

 Before we begin, I will say that I'm not responsible for what you do with this, this tool is a grey area.

-# NOTE only US games are working right now and we are investigating this
+# NOTE only US games are working right now.
+It will be fixed as soon as possible because we have found how to fix it

 Also, credit to aep since he helped me with this